wisniewskikr/chrisblog-it-java-springboot/arichitectures/messages/activemq/java-springboot-helloworld-messages-activemq-inmemory-topic/README.md

 * **Spring Boot**: framework for Java.
 It consists of: Spring + Container + Configuration
 * **Maven**: tool for build automation
 * **Git**: tool for distributed version control
-* **JMS messages type Queue**: it's asynchronic communication type point-to-point.
-It means that message can be produced in one moment but consumed in another moment.
-Type point-to-point means that this message is consumed only once by first consumer
+* **JMS messages type Topic**: it's asynchronic communication type publish-subscribe.
+It means that published message is subscribed by all Subscribers in the same time
-* **ActiveMQ**: message broker between producer and consumer.
-It can store message waiting for consumer.
-In this way communication becomes asynchronic.
+* **ActiveMQ**: message broker between pubslishers and subscribers.
 In memory means that this tool is up and running together with application

 ##### Flow